 The C.I.B.
-Sergeants are under the direct supervision of the Operations/Investigations Lieutenant.
+Sergeants are under the direct supervision of the Operations/Investigations

+Lieutenant.
 The C.I.B.
 Sergeants are responsible for the following:

-- Assign and schedule the C.I.B. squads to ensure effective coverage in the city. - Notify T.I.U. and the Operations Lieutenant of injury collisions where felony prosecution is likely, and police or pursuit collisions that result in significant injuries. - Notify the Operations Lieutenant of officers requiring treatment at an emergency facility. - Ensure adequate outside personnel and resources are provided to the C.I.B. officers in order to investigate injury and fatal collisions. - Supervise C.I.B. officers in the investigation of serious injury, fatal and felony collisions. - Ensure collision scenes are safely secured for the investigation. - Ensure C.I.B. officers are adequately trained and equipped to investigate collisions. - Review and approve all reports submitted by C.I.B. officers, ensuring the reports are accurate and complete. - Serve subpoenas, court notices, and Random Drug Test notifications to officers. - Timely reporting of officer injuries. - Inspection of personnel assigned to the squad and their equipment. - Provide monthly reports of activity of the squad. - Ensure the accuracy and completeness of overtime slips and time cards.
+- Assign and schedule the C.I.B. squads to ensure effective coverage in the city. - Notify T.I.U. and the Operations/Investigations Lieutenant of injury collisions where

+- felony prosecution is likely, and police or pursuit collisions that result in significant injuries. - Notify the Operations/ Investigations Lieutenant of officers requiring treatment at an emergency facility. - Ensure adequate outside personnel and resources are provided to the C.I.B. officers to investigate injury and fatal collisions. - o Supervise C.I.B. officers in the investigation of serious injury, fatal and felony collisions. - Ensure collision scenes are safely secured for the investigation. - o Ensure C.I.B. officers are adequately trained and equipped to investigate collisions. - o Review and approve all reports submitted by C.I.B. officers, ensuring the reports are accurate and complete. - o Serve subpoenas, court notices, and Random Drug Test notifications to officers. - o Timely reporting of officer injuries. - o Inspection of personnel assigned to the squad and their equipment. - o Ensure the accuracy and completeness of overtime slips and time cards.